sindresorhus/file-type/readme.md

 A custom detector is a function that allows specifying custom detection mechanisms.

-An iterable of detectors can be provided as argument for file type detection options.
+An iterable of detectors can be provided via the `fileTypeOptions` argument for the `FileTypeParser.constructor`.

 The detectors are called before the default detections in the provided order.

-Custom detectors can be used to add new FileTypeResults or to modify return behaviour of existing FileTypeResult detections.
+Custom detectors can be used to add new `FileTypeResults` or to modify return behaviour of existing FileTypeResult detections.

-If the detector returns `undefined`, the `tokenizer.position` should be 0 (unless it's a stream).
-That allows other detectors to parse the file.
+If the detector returns `undefined`, it is not allowed to read from the tokenizer (the `tokenizer.position` must remain 0) otherwise following scanners will read from the wrong file offset.

+If the detector returns `FileTypeParser.detectionImpossible`, the detector is certain the file type cannot be determined, even by other scanners.
+The `FileTypeParser` interrupts the parsing and immediately returns undefined in that case.

 Example detector array which can be extended and provided to each public method via the fileTypeOptions argument:
 ```